 Environmental upgrade charges are charges on the land.
 Therefore, if building ownership changes, the new owner assumes liability for the environmental upgrade charge.
-Similar schemes to the one proposed in this bill have been introduced in the United States of America where they are known as property-assessed clean energy schemes, and a similar scheme has also been introduced in Melbourne.
+Similar schemes to the one proposed in this bill have been introduced in Melbourne, and also the United States of America where they are known as property-assessed clean energy schemes.